New Additions: A Day in Little River: Things to Do, Eating, Shopping, Culture

 Oolite Arts is a non-profit resource for the advancement of contemporary visual arts and culture in Miami’s Little River, formerly known as ArtCenter/South Florida in Miami Beach.

-Oolite Arts hosts weekly events and art classes in its location in Little River, near where they will be opening its new arts campus in 2025 with expansive artist studios and exhibition spaces, bright and open spaces for the community to learn, and energy-conscious solar chimneys and wind catchers.
+Oolite Arts hosts weekly events and art classes in its location in Little River, at their new arts campus with expansive artist studios and exhibition spaces, bright and open spaces for the community to learn, and energy-conscious solar chimneys and wind catchers.

-As of today, classes range from Drawing Fundamentals and Introduction to Screen Printing, Watercolor Techniques, In-Studio Painting with Acrylic or Oil and Human Figure Drawing.
+Classes can range from Drawing Fundamentals and Introduction to Screen Printing, Watercolor Techniques, In-Studio Painting with Acrylic or Oil and Human Figure Drawing and more.

 Karen Escalera